 The crumhorn is a reed cap instrument, meaning that the player’s lips do not make direct contact with the reed, as they do with a shawm or a modern oboe: instead the crumhorn’s double reeds, made of cane, are capped inside a wooden mouthpiece, thus the player makes lip contact with the wood; and because the reeds are capped, the player has little volume control and needs to exert considerable breath pressure in order to play cleanly.

 Though the renaissance crumhorn first appeared at the 15th century German court, the word Krummhorn was used in medieval Germany from c.
-1300, indicating a probable predecessor and evolutionary line.
+1300, indicating a probable predecessor and developmental line.
 The earlier Krummhorn had no wind cap, so players placed their lips directly on the reed.
-Like the renaissance crumhorn, it was curved (as one would expect, given the name), a feature which itself implies evolution from the use of an animal horn, such as we find with medieval bladder pipes.
-The only explanation for the musically and technically unnecessary bending of the wood into the distinctive bend seems to be this shape-matching of the crumhorn’s evolutionary origin.
+Like the renaissance crumhorn, it was curved (as one would expect, given the name), a feature which itself implies an origin from the use of an animal horn, such as we find with medieval bladder pipes.
+The only explanation for the musically and technically unnecessary bending of the wood into the distinctive bend seems to be this shape-matching of the crumhorn’s developmental origin.

 The first extant recorded appearances of the renaissance crumhorn at the royal court of Ansbach and in Lorenzo Costa’s painting already indicate its elevated status, and other examples confirm it.